 Over the years they have developed several different types of fins.
 Here is their complete line:

 Viper V5 Fins

 Viper V5 is the most common and iconic of the product line.
 The fin blade is 5 inches long and they are a powerful, durable fin.

-Some swear by this fin while others switch to other fins because they are too rough on their feet.
 I have found this fin to be a strong stylish yet a bit clunky while maneuvering.

 Viper V5 Flex Fins

 The V5 FLEX is the softer version of the V5 with its same 5 inch fin blade.
 The orange compliments a softer blade which has less power but is more comfortable.
 This is due to consumers’ response that enjoyed Vipers but needed a fin that would be less rough on their feet.